The Assistant (2019 film)

 The Assistant is a 2019 American drama film written, directed, produced, and edited by Kitty Green.
-The film stars Julia Garner as a junior assistant at a film production company.
-Matthew Macfadyen, Makenzie Leigh, Kristine Froseth, Jon Orsini, and Noah Robbins also star.
+The film stars Julia Garner as a junior assistant at a film production company with Matthew Macfadyen, Makenzie Leigh, Kristine Froseth, Jon Orsini, and Noah Robbins in supporting roles.

 The Assistant premiered at the Telluride Film Festival on August 30, 2019, and was released in the United States on January 31, 2020, by Bleecker Street.
 It was well-received by critics, who especially praised Garner's performance and the film's claustrophobic depiction of office life.